-- 90A.4 For the purpose of impairment testing, goodwill acquired in an acquisition business combination shall, from the acquisition date, be allocated to each of the acquirer's cash-generating units, or groups of cash-generating units, that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the acquired operation acquiree are assigned to those units or groups of units.
-Where goodwill is acquired in an acquisition of a non-cash-generating operation that results in a reduction in the net cash outflows of the acquirer, the acquirer shall be considered as the cash-generating unit.
-Except where goodwill relates to the acquisition of a non-cash-generating operation, each unit or group of units to which the goodwill is so allocated shall: - (a) Represent the lowest level within the entity at which the goodwill is monitored for internal management purposes. - (b) [Not used] - 90A.1 For the purpose of impairment testing, goodwill received in an amalgamation shall, from the amalgamation date, be allocated to each of the resulting entity's cash-generating units, or groups of cash-generating units, that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the combing operations are assigned to those units or groups of units.
+- 90A.
+For the purpose of impairment testing, goodwill acquired in an acquisition business combination shall, from the acquisition date, be allocated to each of the acquirer's cash-generating units, or groups of cash-generating units, that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the acquired operation acquiree are assigned to those units or groups of units.
+Each unit or group of units to which the goodwill is so allocated shall: - (a) Represent the lowest level within the entity at which the goodwill is monitored for internal management purposes.

+(b) [Not used]

-- 90B.2 Goodwill recognised in an acquisition business combination is an asset representing the future economic benefits arising from other assets acquired in an acquisition business combination that are not individually identified and separately recognised.
+- 90A.1 For the purpose of impairment testing, goodwill previously recognised by one of the combining operations in an amalgamation shall be allocated to each of the resulting entity's cash-generating units, or group of cash-generating units, within which those combining operations are integrated.
+If the resulting entity reorganises the combining operations containing the previously recognised goodwill, as part of integrating the combining operations into the resulting entity either during or shortly after the amalgamation, the entity shall refer to paragraph 90H for guidance. - 90B.2 Goodwill recognised in an acquisition business combination is an asset representing the future economic benefits arising from other assets acquired in an acquisition business combination that are not individually identified and separately recognised.
 Goodwill does not generate cash flows independently of other assets or groups of assets, and often contributes to the cash flows of multiple cash-generating units.
 Goodwill sometimes cannot be allocated on a non-arbitrary basis to individual cash-generating units, but only to groups of cash-generating units.
 As a result, the lowest level within the entity at which the goodwill is monitored for internal management purposes sometimes comprises a number of cash-generating units to which the goodwill relates, but to which it cannot be allocated.
-References in paragraphs 90D.4-90O.15 and 97A-97H the Application Guidance to a cash-generating unit to which goodwill is allocated should be read as references also to a group of cash-generating units to which goodwill is allocated.
-Where goodwill is acquired in an acquisition of a non-cash-generating operation that results in a reduction in the net cash outflows of the acquirer, references in paragraphs 90D-90O and 97A-97H to a cash-generating unit to which goodwill is allocated should be read as references also to the acquirer. - 90C.3 Applying the requirements in paragraphs 90A.1 and 90A.1 results in goodwill being tested for impairment at a level that reflects the way an entity manages its operations and with which the goodwill would naturally be associated.
+References in paragraphs 90D:4-90O:15 and 97A-97H the Application Guidance to a cash-generating unit to which goodwill is allocated should be read as references also to a group of cash-generating units to which goodwill is allocated. - 90C.3 Applying the requirements in paragraphs 90A.1 and 90A.1 results in goodwill being tested for impairment at a level that reflects the way an entity manages its operations and with which the goodwill would naturally be associated.
 Therefore, the development of additional reporting systems is typically not necessary.